 In connection with our audit of the financial report, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.
-When we read the From the Chairman, From the Managing Director, Business and Market Characteristics, Key Management Personnel and Board of Directors reports, if we conclude that there is a material misstatement therein, we are required to communicate the matter to the directors and use our professional judgement to determine the appropriate action.
+When we read the 2019 year in review, Chairman's report, Managing director's report, Board of directors, Managing principals, Executive team, Financial summary, Business and market characteristics and Intellectual Property business overview reports, if we conclude that there is a material misstatement therein, we are required to communicate the matter to the directors and use our professional judgement to determine the appropriate action.